crcdng/hen-metaverse-tutorial-1/Tutorial.md

 **WORK IN PROGRESS - NOT COMPLETE YET**

-Hi and welcome to this brand new series of tutorials.
+Hi and welcome to a brand new series of tutorials that are intended as an introduction into WebXR and NFTs.

 "**Metaverse**" is a term that currently pops up everywhere.
 Some see it as a decentralized futuristic space linking Virtual / Augmented Realities and blockchains.
-Others claim that they are already building it (in which case there would be more than one Metaverse, and we probably would need a Meta-Meta-verse).
-And still others note that the origin of the concept is a [quite dystopian one](https://en.wikipedia.org/wiki/Snow_Crash) and therefore should rather be avoided.
+Others claim that they are already building it (in which case there must be more than one Metaverse, and we probably would need a Meta-Meta-verse).
+And still others note that the origin of the concept is a [quite dystopian one](https://en.wikipedia.org/wiki/Snow_Crash) and therefore it should rather be avoided.

-I use **Metaverse** to describe a potential ure open and decentralized Web 3.0.
-Imagine various VR / AR / NFT / IoT / data / smart contract layers built on open web standards that we all can use and build upon.
-Decentralized means that you, me and everyone else can run their own stuff and own their own data, instead of the current, largely cooperation-owned walled gardens, a.k.a.
-Web 2.0.
-The tutorials therefore contain 100% open source, web-based ingredients such as [WebXR](https://www.w3.org/TR/webxr/).
+I use **Metaverse** to describe a potential open and decentralized Web 3.0.
+Imagine various VR / AR / NFT / IoT / data / smart contract layers built on open web standards that we all use and build upon.
+Decentralized means that you, me and everyone else can run their own stuff and own their data, instead of the current, largely corporation-owned walled gardens ad socoal media conglomerates, a.k.a. the late Web 2.0.
+My tutorials therefore contain 100% open source, web-based ingredients such as [WebXR](https://www.w3.org/TR/webxr/).

-**Hic et Nunc** (HEN, or H=N) is one of the fastest growing NFT platforms and at the same time a place for a diverse community of artists and collectors.
-HEN is [open source](https://github.com/hicetnunc2000/) and lives on [Tezos](https://tezos.com/), a "green" / [energy efficient](https://arxiv.org/abs/2109.03667) blockchain.
+**Hic et Nunc** (HEN, or H=N) is one of the fastest growing NFT platforms.
+At the same time it has established itself as a place for a diverse community of artists and collectors.
+HEN is [open source](https://github.com/hicetnunc2000/) and lives on [Tezos](https://tezos.com/), a "green"/[energy efficient](https://arxiv.org/abs/2109.03667) blockchain.
 You can read about the history of Hic et Nunc [here](https://github.com/i3games/hen-timeline/blob/main/timeline.md).

 So we start with the tiny little atom of a Metaverse, possibly, and watch it grow in size and capacity.
-Our main goal here is to learn about WebXR and experiment with green NFTs.
+The main goal is to learn about WebXR and experiment with green NFTs.

 Ready?
 This is the roadmap:

 **Tutorial 1: Setup, Virtual World, Tezos**.
 The tutorial you are reading right now is the first part of the series.
 We set up some tools and create a tiny virtual world that contains a link to an NFT.
 It also has an object that responds to a click event (more on that below).
 By activating the object it calls a a blockchain service to display the balance of a Tezos address that we enter.

-This is what we will see:
+This is what we will see at the end:

 ![Tutorial 1 scene](/assets/placeholder.jpg)